 The BA in Government and International Politics teaches students to critically examine political issues, prominent actors, and processes in government, foreign policy, and international affairs.
 The government and international politics program:

-• Prepares students for leadership roles in government, nonprofits, or private businesses in the U.S. and around the world.
+• Prepares students for leadership roles in law, government, nonprofits, or private businesses in the U.S. and around the world.

 Policies